A Multi-Model Database Perfect for Building Microservices

-Considering the abundance of tempting database services in existence then, there’s a challenge we’d be wise to address: How do we harness this diversity to our advantage?
-Take for instance a company that wants a document store for its orders, ACID reliability for its accounting, distributed-counters for web analytics, and would also like to provide Data subscribers with recommendations gained using graph queries.
+Considering the abundance of database models in existence, how do we get the most from our data without using an overwhelming number of services?
+Take for instance a company that wants a document store for its orders, ACID reliability for its accounting, distributed counters for web analytics, and would also like to use incremental time series to track transaction volume.

-Deploying multiple data stores to provide this set of services is likely to become a costly, complex, delicately-balanced endeavor, susceptible to the vulnerabilities of each and requiring tailored integration for them all.
+Deploying and integrating multiple data stores to provide this set of services is likely to become a costly and complex balancing act.

-An ideal solution would be deploying not several stores, but a single multi-model system that provides all services.
+An ideal solution would be deploying not several stores, but a single multi-model system that provides all the services you need.
 A multi-model database is exactly that, providing a set of services that in the past could be provided only by multiple specialized databases.

-There are many advantages in having a single endpoint for your document store, graph queries, distributed counters and all other database services.
+There are many advantages in having a single endpoint for your document store, time series, distributed counters and all other database services.

 Counters: A RavenDB counter is a Conflict-free Replicated Data Type (CRDT).
 Multiple clients can modify the same counter concurrently with no conflict or data loss.
 Counters are kept outside the documents that own them, so updating a counter’s value doesn’t modify the document the counter belongs to.
 This way counter operations do not trigger document replication and remain cheap regardless of how many counters you have and how often their values are updated.